Pedrexus/blog.phvv.me/content/programming/vscode-docker-any-language/en-us.md

 2. Select **Remote-Containers: Try a Sample...** from the command list.
 A list of the available languages will be shown.
 3. Choose **Node**.
 The screen will blink and start downloading the images to start your project.
 4. This step may take from **5 to 15 minutes**.
 Wait for it to finish.
-5. After the download is over, on VS Code, an **workspace** will be created with the project files.
+5. After the download is over, on vscode, an **workspace** will be created with the project files.
 6. If you have any doubts, **check the video below** to see each step exactly.

 `video: title: "create vscode node project": ./videos/node.mov`